Vilin97/central_limit_theorem/howto.md

 Restart the lean file if it asks for it.

 (Optional) Install the `Github Codespace` extension in VSCode, go to Remote Explorer, select `GitHub Codespace` from the dropdown at the top, and connect to your codespace.
 If `Remote Explorer` is not visible right-click on the sidebar and select `Remote Explorer`.

+See [this instruction](https://docs.github.com/en/codespaces/developing-in-a-codespace/using-github-codespaces-in-visual-studio-code) for a more complete set of instructions.